Like the Countryman on which it is based, the MINI Paceman has received a modest refresh. Actually, “modest” might be a bit of an overstatement.

 Four years after the original model was cancelled in Europe, the Citroen C6 has been resurrected as a China-only model, making its world debut at the 2016 Beijing Motor Show.

 The new C6 might very well be a Dongfeng Fengshen A9, which itself is based on PSA Peugeot Citroën’s EMP2 platform.
-It is less distinctively-styled than its predecessor, which , but comes across as a handsome executive sedan that will surely turn heads with its bold grille.
+It is less distinctively-styled than its predecessor, which looked like a spaceship, but comes across as a handsome executive sedan that will surely turn heads with its bold grille.

 With an overall length of over 16 feet and a wheelbase of 9.5 feet, it offers more than enough roof four give passengers.
 The luxurious interior can be equipped with a 12-inch digital instrument cluster, a large touchscreen display for infotainment duties, Nappa leather seats, four-zone automatic climate control, and a panoramic sunroof.